-If your skin looks dull, uneven, or like your products stopped working, it may be time for a deeper reset.
-If you live near Jack & Harriet Kaye Park in Fort Lauderdale, a customized chemical peel at Skin Ritualist can help improve the look of tone, texture, breakouts, and stubborn dark spots with a plan built around your skin.
+If you live near Jack & Harriet Kaye Park in Fort Lauderdale, a customized chemical peel at Skin Ritualist can help improve the look of uneven tone, rough texture, breakouts, and dark spots with a plan built around your skin.

 A chemical peel is not a one-size service.
 Your skin type, sensitivity, daily sun exposure, and past reactions all matter.
 South Florida skin needs a careful approach, especially if you spend time outdoors near the Intracoastal, on Bayview Dr, or along the Sunrise Blvd corridor.